AnthonySJHenry/project-setup/README.md

 ## Purpose
-> just mocking sprint refinement
+> just mocking sprint refinement \n
 > however, some tasks have been completed

 ## STACK